SimonPadbury/baselayer-3/_src/colors.md

     * `bg-100` through `bg-900`
     * `hover:bg-100` through `hover:bg-900`

+Also available:

+1. [Dark theme](#dark-theme), via the `theme-dark` wrapper — see .
-There are also three `*-dark-invert` modifiers that reverse the shade for dark mode, in those situations when you want dark elements in light mode to become light elements in dark mode.
-For more information see [darker and inverted shade utilities](#darker-and-inverted-shade-utilities).
+2. `b-dark-invert`, `t-dark-invert`, and `bg-dark-invert` modifiers that invert the shade for dark mode, in those situations when you want light elements in light mode to become dark elements in dark mode (and _vise versa_) — see [darker and inverted shade utilities](#darker-and-inverted-shade-utilities).

-I have named the colors according to their common names, instead of opting to name them according to the common user interface (UI) “success”, “warning”, “danger” etc. — so that you can make color utilities or components with colors dedicated to those purposes, meanwhile allowing you to adjust these built-in named colors and also add your own.

-Also present are `black` and `white` utility classes, but these are set as _named_ colors in the CSS (`black` and `white`, not an OKLCH color code).
-There is also `bg-transparent` — for setting a transparent background.
-E.g. use this for outline buttons (see [other Baselayer color utilities](#other-baselayer-color-utilities)).
+3. Black, white, reversi, and transparent — see [other Baselayer color utilities](#other-baselayer-color-utilities).

 Example border, text and background utilities: